Skip to main contentAccessibility Statement

 Aims

-The session’s objectives:
+The session’s objectives are to:

 DateTimeLocationCost

-This course is aimed at professionals as an introduction to Emotion Coaching- it is not the complete training package.
+This course is aimed at professionals as an introduction to Emotion Coaching - it is not the complete training package.
 Following this introduction, whole-staff training can be arranged by the Educational Psychology Service.

-• children to calm down and better understand emotions
+• calm down and better understand emotions

-• practitioners to be more sensitive to children’s needs.
+• be more sensitive to children’s needs

 • create more consistent responses to children’s behaviour

-• practitioners to feel more ‘in control’ during incidents
+• feel more in control during incidents

-• promote positive relationships between adults and children.
+• promote positive relationships between adults and children

 Aims